Hereabout/hereabout-dev-blog/site/posts/authentication-and-webhooks.md

 ### Deciding where to start

-Back in 2019, I did some experiments with a Purescript/Halogen UI integrating with [https://auth0.com/](Auth0).
-Since I decided to stick with Purescript/Halogen for the UI of [Hereabout](https://hereabout.uk), this seemed like the obvious place to start.
+Back in 2019, I did some experiments with a Purescript/Halogen UI integrating with [Auth0](https://auth0.com/).
+Since I had already decided to stick with Purescript/Halogen for the UI of [Hereabout](https://hereabout.uk), this seemed like the obvious place to start.
 Rather than putting myself to any trouble doing some difficult thinking, I could simply copy and paste some code (with a bit of accounting for the inevitable library version updates since 2019) and have a lovely time.
 What wasn't there to love?

 Well.
 It turns out that Auth0 and several other authentication providers offer a free plan up to X number of monthly active users (MAUs).
 This would be absolutely fine if X+1 MAUs cost a nominal fee.
 Unfortunately, that is not _always_ the case.
 In the worst possible case, adding 1 MAU might take you from spending $0/month to $1000+/month.

 Now, it's possible I might be worrying about nothing here.
 Perhaps if I have 25,0001 MAUs, it's a sign of success and $1000+/month isn't a big deal but Hereabout is not a VC-backed project, it's a hobby project designed to support local communities, it's at a very early proof of concept stage and I currently don't have any concrete plans to monetise it.
 Spending a nominal few dollars / month on hosting the backend and postgres database is one thing but worrying about a looming threat of significant monthly fees is not very appealing, especially as a new Dad.
-So, if for no other reason than my psychological health, cliff edges in billing are out.
+So, if for no other reason than my psychological health, cliff-edges in billing are out.

 ### The open source alternative